Anyah11/aws-resume/README.md

-# Kelechi Emmanuel Anyanwu - Resume
+# 👉 Kelechi Emmanuel Anyanwu - Resume Website

 Welcome to the repository for my **personal resume website**!
 This is a static website hosted on **Amazon S3** and deployed using **AWS Amplify**.
 The website showcases my skills, education, experience, and projects, serving as a professional portfolio to highlight my background.